-Completion of previous course or equivalent Prerequisites: Students in grades 10 -12 may have the option Other:

-of earning college credit through EvCC.
-See the Learning Options for Students section on page 17 for more information about the College in the High School program.
+Length: Two semesters (yearlong) Prerequisites: Completion of previous course or equivalent Other: Students may have the option of earning college credit through CiHS.
+See the Learning Options for Students section on page 17 for more information about the CiHS program.